Computing adjoint mismatch of linear maps: Examples and numerical experiments

-Before we state numerical experiments we give an illustrative example: Consider the matrices and $V$ is set to be the zero operator of respective size.
-For the first matrix, Algorithm~\ref{alg:OpNorm3} arrives at the optimum in exactly one iteration, where Algorithm~\ref{alg:OpNorm2} needs two iterations.
+and $V$ is set to be the zero operator of respective size.
+For the first matrix, Algorithm~\ref{alg:OpNorm3} arrives at the optimum in exactly one iteration.
 Notably, \cite[Alg.~1]{BLSW24} also converges in one iteration, since $A^{*}A = A$.
-For the second matrix, Algorithm~\ref{alg:OpNorm3} converges in one iteration, again, where the number of iterations until Algorithm~\ref{alg:OpNorm2} convergeces is not clear (however, by random initialization, it will never converge in one iteration).
-In contrast to that, \cite[Alg.~1]{BLSW24} would detect an orthogonal operator, since $A^*A = I_2$.
-In case we would consider $A^* \in \RR^{2\times3}$ instead of $A$, only the behaviour of \cite[Alg.~1]{BLSW24} would change, since now we have $AA^* = \textup{diag}(1,1,0)$.
+For the second matrix, Algorithm~\ref{alg:OpNorm3} converges in one iteration, again, and \cite[Alg.~1]{BLSW24} would detect an orthogonal operator, since $A^*A = I_2$.
+Differently, in the case we would consider $A^* \in \RR^{2\times3}$ instead of $A$, only the behavior of \cite[Alg.~1]{BLSW24} would change, since we now have $AA^* = \textup{diag}(1,1,0)$.